Kizlyk/CoreAngular-TestProject-NTier/README.md

 ### Notes on architecture
 **Repository** and **Unit of Work** patterns in DAL layer are not implemented, considering that Entity Framework DBContext implements both.
 This additional layer of abstraction can be added if needed

-**/api/products** server endpoint implements OData for filtering, sorting, paging etc. (https://www.odata.org/odata-services/).
+**/api/products** server endpoint implements OData wich allows complex filtering, sorting, paging etc. (https://www.odata.org/odata-services/).
 Some examples of its usage are in integration tests.

+Optimistic concurrency control is implemented by adding a Timestamp column to each product